nickbrowndev/pheonix/phoenix-project.md

 ** Look for ways to prevent work entering the system - make sure all work complies with the business objectives.
 * Second Way - shorten and amplify feedback loops to create quality at source and reduce defects.
 ** This is key to reducing unplanned work, which kills productivity.
+** This is done by
+*** creating constant feedback loops from IT Ops into Development
+*** designing quality into the product at the earliest stages
+*** this must be done by having much faster release schedule
 * Third Way - culture that fosters experimentation, learning from failure, understanding repetition and practice are the key to mastery.

 > The goal is to ensure the fast, predictable and uninterrupted flow of planned work that delivers value to the business while minimising the impact and disruption of unplanned work, so you can provide stable, predictable and secure IT services.